 Weeping peach trees (Prunus persica) are decorative trees with inedible fruit.
 They have drooping branches with clusters of pink or red flowers.
 If you care for them well, they will wow you with beauty.

 Read on to find out how to grow and care for a weeping peach tree and embellish your garden with a colorful touch!

-How To Take Care of a Weeping Peach Tree
+How To Take Care of Weeping Peach Trees

 A decorative peach tree care regimen consists of: